industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install_Device_Northbound.md

 ### Configure Connections

-The IIH needs a connection to the IE Databus and to Mindsphere.
+The IIH needs a connection to the Databus and to Mindsphere.
 You need to have a Mindsphere account and create certificates to allow a connection from the IIH.

-1. Configure the IE Databus credentials under "Settings > Databus credentials"
+1. Configure the Databus credentials under "Settings > Databus credentials"

   ![IIH_DatabusCredentials](graphics/IIH_DatabusCredentials.png)

 2. Save the configuration

-3. Check if the device has a online connection in the "Home" tab.
-If the status is offline, please check your network settings and make sure that everything is configured correctly.
+3. Check if the device has a online connection in the "Home" tab, to proceed with configuring the Mindsphere connection.

   ![IIH_OnlineStatus](graphics/IIH_OnlineStatus.png)